ballerina-platform/ballerina-dev-website/learn/why-ballerina/flexibly-typed.md

 ## Open-by-Default

-Ballerina’s open-by-default concept is tied around the <a href="https://en.wikipedia.org/wiki/Robustness_principle">robustness principle</a>.
+Ballerina's open-by-default concept is tied around the <a href="https://en.wikipedia.org/wiki/Robustness_principle">robustness principle</a>.
 This means that you should design network-aware programs to accept all the data that is sent to you and make the best effort to understand it.
 Also, when sending data, you should make the best effort to conform to the standard protocols that were agreed upon beforehand.
 This strategy makes sure you have the best chance of interacting with different systems reliably.

 The main facilitator of this in the type system is the open record concept in Ballerina.
 The sections above demonstrated closed records and the sections below demonstrate open records with a record type that represents the details of a person.